 One idea comes from hillcitybride and suggests using the paint drip technique.
-You take a pumpkin, you wrap tape around the stem and then you spray paint the whole pumpkin in one solid color.
+You take a pumpkin, you wrap the tape around the stem, and then you spray paint the whole pumpkin in one solid color.
 You can also leave it how it is if you like its natural color.
 Then you take some acrylic paint and you pour at the top, just near the stem and you let it drip.
 You can layer more colors to create a marbled effect.

-If you’re a pokemon fan or if you just think pikachu looks cute, check out this fun pumpkin painting idea from happinessishomemade.
-For the pikachu pumpkin you’ll also need some yellow paper for the ears and tail and for the pokeball one all you need is paint and some tape.
+If you’re a Pokemon fan or if you just think Pikachu looks cute, check out this fun pumpkin painting idea from happinessishomemade.
+For the Pikachu pumpkin, you’ll also need some yellow paper for the ears and tail, and for the Pokeball one, all you need is paint and some tape.

 If you start by painting a pumpkin mat black, anything you paint on it after that will basically look cool and dramatic, even flowers or cute faces. check out doodlecraftblog for some ideas regarding some of the designs you can create using this technique.

 You don’t have to choose an intricate design or a very complicated pattern in order to make your painted pumpkin look cool and beautiful.
-In fact, some of the most beautiful designs are very simple, like these ones featured on tellloveandparty.
+In fact, some of the most beautiful designs are very simple, like the ones featured on tellloveandparty.
 These rainbow pumpkins are adorable and they’re easy to paint too.